MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_Enabling_Continuous_Integration_with_Azure_Pipelines.md

 Ensure that you're signed in to your Windows 10 virtual machine by using the following credentials:

--   Username: **Admin**
+-   Username: **Student**
 -   Password: **Pa55w.rd**

-#### Review the installed applications
+#### Review applications required for this lab

-Find the taskbar on your Windows 10 desktop.
-The taskbar contains the icons for the applications that you'll use in this lab:
+Identify the applications that you'll use in this lab:

 -   Microsoft Edge

 #### Set up an Azure DevOps organization.

-Follow instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).
+If you don't already have an Azure DevOps organization that you can use for this lab, create one by following the instructions available at [Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 ### Exercise 0: Configure the lab prerequisites